Flavors and Fusion of Lucknow: The Cuisine of Nawabs

 Lucknow is known for its Mughlai cuisines and of course the kebabs.
 Royal families used to very passionate about their taste buds and henceforth the generations are still carrying away the recipes somewhere.
-But what makes it special from the other places is its rich flavor, techniques, and the aroma as the center of focus.
+But what makes it special from the other places is its rich flavour, techniques, and the aroma as the centre of focus.
 Providing a perfect combination and taste by the chefs, the royal gourmets, etc has given a variety of new dishes.

 Kulcha Nahari at Rahim’s

 A combination that has been started by the cooks of Nawabs and is still continuing its legacy from the last hundreds of years.
-The kulcha’s made in Lucknow are totally different in terms of its taste, texture, and flavor.
+The kulcha’s made in Lucknow are totally different in terms of its taste, texture, and flavour.

 Rahim is also a very old place known for its authentic taste and the famous ‘Nahari-kulcha’ combo that they serve from the breakfast itself.
 Though the kulcha’s are crispy and heavy but very tender while eating with the Nahari.
-The cooking is so perfect and its simple flavors enrich the whole dish altogether.
+The cooking is so perfect and its simple flavours enrich the whole dish altogether.